shinyquagsire23/monado/doc/changes/xrt/mr.266.md

-Add a new settings interface for trasnporting camera settings, in `xrt/xrt_settings.h`.
+Add a new settings interface for transporting camera settings, in `xrt/xrt_settings.h`.